debiki/talkyard-prod-one/README.md

 Talkyard production installation
 ================

-For one single server: Ubuntu 18.04 with at least 2 GB RAM.
+For one single server: Ubuntu 20.04 with at least 2 GB RAM.

 Docker based installation.
 Automatic upgrades.
-You can configure HTTPS via LetsEncrypt.
+Automatic HTTPS cert (via LetsEncrypt).
 One installation can host many sites.

 <!-- NO, Swarm is abandonware